1. What is the main advantage of Fluoroscopy?

 6. Impact of Implementing Temporal Resolution Tests

-When motion-related QA tests are integrated into routine imaging system evaluations, the benefits include:
+When motion-related tests are integrated into imaging system evaluations during acceptance or commissioning, the benefits include:

 ✅ Enhanced Surgical Precision – Surgeons can rely on sharper, real-time imaging for accurate device placement.

-✅ Reduced Motion Blur & Artifacts – Ensures clear visualization of fast-moving vessels and devices.
+✅ Reduced Motion Blur & Ghosting Artifacts – Ensures clear visualization of fast-moving vessels and devices, by using optimized protocols.

 ✅ Lower Radiation Exposure – Operators won’t need to increase exposure time to compensate for poor imaging.

-✅ Optimized System Performance – Regular testing ensures angiography and fluoroscopy systems operate within optimal parameters.
+✅ Optimized System Performance – Testing ensures angiography and fluoroscopy systems operate within optimal parameters.

 ✅ Fewer Procedural Errors – Better temporal resolution, leads to improved patient outcomes, reduced complications, recovery times, and associated healthcare costs.